 Containerization of Asbestos.
 Removed ACM and asbestos-contaminated debris within the Work Area must be promptly cleaned up and containerized.
 Containerized ACM must be removed from the Work Area at least once each working shift.
 Waste not containing components with sharp edges must be containerized in two plastic bags (six mil minimum thickness each bag, one inside the other) or in metal, plastic or fiber drums with locking lids.
 ACM with sharp edged components must be contained in leak-proof metal, plastic or plastic-lined, drums or boxes.
 Large components removed intact must be wrapped in a minimum of two layers of six mil polyethylene sheeting with all joints and seams sealed with duct tape, and labeled as ACM prior to removal from the contained Work Area.

 Material Deposition.
 ACM must not be dropped or thrown from heights greater than 15 feet.
-Materials that must be lowered from greater than 15 feet must be transported through a dust-tight chute, or containerized prior to lowering to the ground or floor.
+Asbestos-containing shingles or felts shall not be dropped or thrown to the ground.
+Unless the material is carried or passed to the ground by hand, it shall be lowered to the ground by crane or hoist or transferred in dust-tight chutes.

 Enclosure.
 Where ACM is enclosed during an Asbestos Response Action, the following provisions must also apply: